IB Economics The Evolution of Money

 What Makes Something Actually Work as Money?

-For something to function as money, it needs three superpowers:
+For something to function as money, it needs three traits:

-2. Store of Value: Your money needs to hold its worth over time.
+Store of Value: Your money needs to hold its worth over time.
 A farmer selling harvest for money can use that cash months later.
-Try storing actual strawberries for six months and see how that goes.
+Try storing actual strawberries for six months and see how that goes and the value they have.

-When countries mess up and print too much money, causing mad inflation (looking at you, Zimbabwe with your 100 trillion dollar notes), the currency fails at points 1 and 2.
-People rush to spend it immediately because it's losing value faster than my phone battery.
+When countries don't do their homework well and print too much money, causing inflation (E.g. Zimbabwe with your 100 trillion dollar notes), the currency fails at points 1 and 2.
+People rush to spend it immediately because it's losing value faster than your phone battery.

 Around the 1800s, people started using paper notes instead of coins, which was revolutionary.
 Paper money was:

 Their solution?
 The gold standard - promising that each paper note could be swapped for actual gold at a fixed rate.
 In the US, it was $21 per ounce of gold.
-But this system collapsed in 1933 during the Great Depression when too many people showed up saying, "Cool paper, now give me my gold."
+But this system collapsed in 1933 during the Great Depression when too many people showed up saying, "This paper is cool but now give me my gold."

 Fast forward to 2009, when some mysterious person / group called Satoshi Nakamoto invented Bitcoin.
 This kicked off the cryptocurrency revolution that's either the future of finance or a massive Ponzi scheme, depending on who you ask at family dinner.